teamplify/teamplify-runner/README.md

 - `signing_key` - the random secret string used by Teamplify for signing cookies and generating CSRF protection tokens.
 It is automatically generated when you run `teamplify configure`, and typically you don't need to change it unless you think that it may be compromised.
-In such case replace it with another 50-characters random string made of Latin characters and numbers (please note that it would force all existing users to log in to the system again).
+In such cases, replace it with another 50-character random string made of Latin characters and numbers (please note that this will force all existing users to log in to the system again).